Nemocas/AbstractAlgebra.jl/docs/src/ncrings.md

 isexact_type(::Type{MyElem})
 ```

-Returns `true` if every element of the given type is represented exactly.
+Return `true` if every element of the given type is represented exactly.

 Note that `MyElem` may be parameterised or an abstract type, in which case every
 element of every type represented by `MyElem` must be exact, otherwise the function